seed-rs/seed-rs.org/crate/guides/0.7.0/rust.md

 - Learning resources: [rust-lang.org/learn](https://www.rust-lang.org/learn)

 ## Seed-related notes

+ - [IMPORTANT] Debug builds are much bigger, slower and contain debug info.
+However the compilation is much faster.

+ - [IMPORTANT] Some crates (e.g. [url](https://crates.io/crates/url)) and all crates that use them may even double the Seed app size.

+ - [IMPORTANT] Some crates are not WASM-compatible or require to enable their additional [features](https://doc.rust-lang.org/cargo/reference/features.html).
+Consult their docs when you encouter compilation problems.

  - Don't try to learn and understand all Rust features and concepts at once.
 I recommend to follow guides in next chapters - they contain Rust notes, recommendations and links to learning materials.